 Ally does not offer this feature.

-Ally recently dropped their advisory fees for Cash-Enhanced Robo Portfolios (0.3% for legacy Robo Portfolios), giving them the slight advantage over Betterment which charges 0.25%.
+Ally has no advisory fee for Cash-Enhanced Robo Portfolios, giving them a slight advantage over Betterment which charges 0.25%.

 At these rates, on an account valued at $50,000, A Cash-Enhanced Portfolio at Ally would charge $0 while Betterment would charge $125.